pownjs/lobby/README.md

 # Pown.js

-The goal of this project is to rapidly create information security tools and develop new security testing and detection techniques by taking advantage of the vast JavaScript software eco-system.
+The goal of Pown.js is to rapidly create information security tools and develop new security testing and detection techniques by taking advantage of the vast JavaScript software eco-system.